confidential-containers/td-shim/doc/fuzzing.md

 $ sudo apt install screen expect
 # Run each fuzz for one hour
 $ bash sh_script/fuzzing.sh afl
-# Run each fuzz for one hour and generate source-based coverage report
-$ bash sh_script/fuzzing.sh afl S
-# Run each fuzz for one hour and generate gcov-based coverage report
-$ bash sh_script/fuzzing.sh afl G

 # If there is an error in fuzzing, please follow, and switch to the root
 user to execute the command if the error is reported.